Seeker3000/BinaryX/README.md

 # BinaryX
-Binary to X conversion algorithm in Python
+Binary to decimal, hexadecimal, octal and unicode conversion algorithm in Python

 # Tested with
 - Python 3.8.2